 It’s not uncommon for women to experience changing emotions during pregnancy - you may feel moody or tearful or angry from time to time.
 However, if you feel that you are tired all the time, have lost interest in yourself or your pregnancy, always feel down or anxious or angry, or can’t sleep, then you may have prenatal depression.

 Pregnancy is generally seen as a time of cheerfulness, fulfilment and joy.
-Perhaps because of this, depression in pregnancy can be difficult both for women and the people around them to accept and recognise.
+Perhaps because of this, depression in pregnancy can be difficult both for women - who often feel guilty about not feeling happy - and the people around them to accept and recognise.

 - How you feel about going through such a major life-changing event.

-- The restrictions to your lifestyle that motherhood will place on you.
+- The restrictions to your lifestyle that motherhood might place on you.

 - How your partner or family feel about the baby.